jakobzhao/geog458/weeks/week07/readme.md

 ### 2.4 Scene

-For the content of a scene element, you need to put it in its correspoding html format within the `article` tag.
+For the content of a scene element, you need to put it in its corresponding html format within the `article` tag.
 The content could be pure text, image, iconic illustrator, and so on.
 Usually, most content will be shown in a scrollable script panel.
 This panel can be placed to different regions of the view window of a browser.
 Below is the basic structure of a scene.

 ```html
 <article class="scene" data-scene="0">